 The recent fall in asset values due to the pandemic does have a silver lining in that it presents a good opportunity for inheritance tax planning.
 Transfers to trusts can be maximised within tax free limits and any exposure to other taxes on direct gifts is minimised.

-In addition, HMRC are currently in the process of radically overhauling the inheritance tax system.
+In addition, the government are currently in the process of reviewing the inheritance tax system following a second report from The Office of Tax Simplification.
 If the proposed changes materialise this could significantly alter the ability to make certain gifts and transfers of assets tax free.

 Making gifts is a very simple way of reducing the value of your estate.
 So long as you survive the gift by seven years, the gift is not included in your estate on death.
 If you survive the gift by three years but not the full seven, a reduced amount of Inheritance Tax (IHT) is payable.